sap-tutorials/Tutorials/tutorials/cp-kyma-getting-started/cp-kyma-getting-started.md

 [ACCORDION-BEGIN [Step 2: ](Enable the Kyma environment)]

-Now that you've made sure the Kyma entitlement is set, you can click **Enable Kyma** to trigger the enablement of the Kyma environment on your SAP Cloud Platform account.
-This will cause the SAP Cloud Platform to prepare everything for you to create a new cluster at a later point where you can use your Kyma environment.
+Now that you've made sure the Kyma entitlement is set, you can click **Enable Kyma** to trigger the enablement of the Kyma environment.
+This will cause the that everything will be prepared for you to create a new cluster at a later point where you can use your Kyma environment.

 !![SAP-Cloud-Platform-Trial](kyma-getting-started-03.png)